jlaydevant/Ising-Machine-EqProp/README.md

 + `sample_to_s`: convert the sample obtained with the D-Wave Ising machine or the Simulated annealing sampler to tensors that match the dimension of each layer

-+ `computeLossAcc`: compute the loss and the if the network predict the good class for the input (accuracy)
++ `computeLossAcc`: compute the loss and if the network predict the good class for the input (accuracy)

 + `computeGradients`: compute the instantaneous gradient for each parameter

 + `updateParams`: update all parameters in the network according to the gradient computed in computeGradient - vanilla SGD

-+ `initHidden`: initialize the state of network before each free phase.

 ## Details about `Tools.py`:
 Each file contains the same functions but adapted for each architecture.

-+ `train_bin`: trains the network over the whole training dataset once.
++ `train`: trains the network over the whole training dataset once.
 Run the free and nudge phase and update the weights.
 Track the number of changes in the weights.

-+ `test_bin`: tests the network over the whole testing dataset once.
++ `test`: tests the network over the whole testing dataset once.

 + `initDataframe`: inits the dataframe where we store the training data.